Anti-migration operation on French African island of Mayotte stirs tensions, exposes inequalities

 In a 1974 referendum, three islands supported independence and became the new nation of Comoros, but Mayotte voted against and remained French.
 Comoros still claims Mayotte as part of the same chain.

-While development in Mayotte remains far behind that of the French mainland, Comoros is wracked by corruption and struggles to provide even basic public services.
+While development in Mayotte remains far behind that of the French mainland, Comoros is wracked by corruption, run by a former coup leader and struggles to provide even basic public services.
 Mayotte is seen by Comorians as a land of refuge where people can at least get medical care and children can go to school.

 Since 1991, the population of Mayotte has almost quadrupled to around 260,000, according to the French statistics agency Insee — and many other immigrants are believed to remain uncounted.
-Many people arrive so that their children are born with French residency.
 Insee says that of the 10,600 children born on Mayotte in 2021, 46.5% had two parents who weren’t French.

-But once they turn 18, these young people have few job options.
-Those with only a residence permit can’t travel to mainland France.
+But once they turn 18, these young people have few job or education options.
+It takes years to get a residence permit, and even those who have it can’t travel to mainland France.
 Many turn to the underground economy.
 Crime has flourished.

 That’s the backdrop for “Operation Wuambushu,” launched on April 24 for two months.
 It’s expected to be extended because of setbacks suffered by the French government and Interior Minister Gerald Darmanin, the architect of the operation and the driving force in France’s overall efforts to stem migration.